lucamienert/LumaOS/README.md

 ## Description

 LumaOS is a x86 32-bit toy operating system, which I am developing to teach myself how computers work.
-It is still in an very early development state, so don't try to use it (it will crash everything).
+It is still in an very early development state, so don't try to use it.
 LumaOS is primarily based on the Tutorials from James Molloy.

 Features to implement (or already implemented):